vikraman/2DTypes/Pi+/temp_TODO.md

  1. Prove the big-id thing
  2. Port the Equiv2.agda to the same structure of ^, Norm etc.
+ 3. Prove the group presentation
- 3. Have only clearly defined syntax manipulation parts (the parts of the proof between U^ and U) left out
+ 4. Have only clearly defined syntax manipulation parts (the parts of the proof between U^ and U) left out
- 4. Write about the parts that we have done
+ 5. Write about the parts that we have done
- 5. Wait for prof. Sabry to fill syntax parts and write about them
+ 6. Wait for prof. Sabry to fill syntax parts and write about them

 FSMG: